jomartin-999/spring-boot-for-vmware-gemfire/docs/caching.md

 [`org.springframework.data.annotation.Id`](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/annotation/Id.html)
 annotation.

-For convenience, SBDG provides the `AbstractAsyncEventOperationRepositoryFunction` class for extension, where you can provide implementations for the `cacheProcess(:AsyncEvent)` and `doRepositoryOp(entity)` methods.
+For convenience, [spring-boot-gemfire-name] provides the `AbstractAsyncEventOperationRepositoryFunction` class for extension, where you can provide implementations for the `cacheProcess(:AsyncEvent)` and `doRepositoryOp(entity)` methods.